ROCm/rocDecode/docs/how-to/using-rocDecode-rocdecdecoder.rst

   :keywords: rocDecode, AMD, ROCm, core API

 ********************************************************************
-Using the rocDecode core API
+Using the rocdecdecode example
 ********************************************************************

-rocDecode provides four core APIs:
+rocDecode provides four core APIs exposed in the header files in the |apifolder|_ directory:

 | The rocDecode parser API, exposed in ``rocparser.h``.
 | The hardware decoder API, exposed in ``rocdecode.h``.
 | The software decoder API, exposed in ``rocdecode_host.h``.
 | The bitstream reader API, exposed in ``roc_bitstream_reader.h``.

-These core APIs are exposed in the header files in the |apifolder|_ directory.

 The |rocdecdecode|_ sample demonstrates how to use the rocDecode core APIs in an application.
 It shows how to use the parser and both the hardware and software decoders.
-For information on how to use the bitstream reader API, see :doc:`<./using-rocDecode-bitstream>`.
+For information on how to use the bitstream reader API, see :doc:`Using the rocDecode bitstream reader API <./using-rocDecode-bitstream>`.

 The sample decodes raw elementary video frame files as input and produces individually decoded frames in YUV format as output.
 The input can be one individual frame file or multiple frames from one or more video files.
 The individual frame files must be numbered in ascending order of frames.